Skip to content

 These accounts can access Tallyfy but do not count towards your paid member total.

-Administrators can see and manage member statuses in Settings > Organization > Members.
-Here you can:
+Administrators can view and manage all member statuses in Settings > Organization > Members.
+This central location allows you to:

 1. Invite new members (they start as Invited).